 (Some or no professional experience)

-As a college student or recent graduate, you are likely looking for entry-level work or an internship.
+As a college student or recent graduate, you’re likely looking for entry-level work or an internship.
 Your career objective will need to emphasize your personal character traits as viewed through the lens of your education.
-We suggest dividing your resume objective statement into these sentences:
+That’s why when you’re writing a recent college graduate resume, we suggest dividing your resume objective statement into the following sentences:

 - First sentence: Mention your degree and how many years of work experience you have (if you have any)